Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-Kenneth Maiese, MD, is a physician-scientist whose investigations are designed to translate basic science into successful therapeutic treatments.
-He maintains therapeutic and scientific expertise in multiple medical disciplines and has been fortunate to receive recognition with outstanding teaching and investigator awards, election to America's Top Physicians, and The Best of U.S. Physicians.
-His work has received the distinction of "High Impact Research and Potential Public Health Benefit" by the National Institutes of Health.
-As an internationally recognized physician researcher and “C-suite” healthcare leader, he has extensive experience in academic medicine, healthcare delivery, and drug development holding positions as tenured Professor and Chair and Chief of Service of the Department of Neurology and Neurosciences of Rutgers University, Global Head of Translational Medicine and External Innovation, Board Member of the Cancer Institute of New Jersey, Steering Committee Member for the Foundation for the National Institutes of Health, tenured Professor in Neurology, Anatomy & Cell Biology, Molecular Medicine, the Barbara Ann Karmanos Cancer Institute, and the National Institute of Health Center at Wayne State University, and Founding Editor and Editor-in-Chief of several international journals.
+Kenneth Maiese, MD, is an internationally recognized physician-scientist whose investigations are designed to translate basic science into successful therapeutic treatments.
+He maintains therapeutic and scientific expertise in multiple medical disciplines and has been fortunate to receive recognition with outstanding teaching and investigator awards, election to America’s Top Physicians and The Best of U.S. Physicians, recipient of Albert Nelson Marquis Lifetime Achievement Award, and elected as an America’s Health Insurance Plans (AHIP) Executive Leadership Fellow.
+His work has received the distinction of “High Impact Research and Potential Public Health Benefit” by the National Institutes of Health.
+As an internationally recognized physician researcher and “C-suite” healthcare leader, he has extensive experience in academic medicine, healthcare delivery, business development, managed care, biotechnology, and drug development holding positions as member and advisor for the National Institutes of Health Biotechnology and Venture Capital Development, National Institutes of Health Innovation Network, Chief Medical Officer, tenured Professor and Chair and Chief of Service of the Department of Neurology and Neurosciences of Rutgers University, Global Head of Translational Medicine and External Innovation, Board Member of the Cancer Institute of New Jersey, Steering Committee Member for the Foundation for the National Institutes of Health, tenured Professor in Neurology, Anatomy & Cell Biology, Molecular Medicine, the Barbara Ann Karmanos Cancer Institute, and the National Institute of Health Center at Wayne State University, and Founding Editor and Editor-in-Chief of multiple highly successful international journals.

 Elsevier.com visitor survey